Animals

 IN THE ZOO – Fish and rodentsFASCINATING FACTS

-• Can carry eight pounds of food while flying
+• Bald eagles can carry eight pounds of food while flying.

-• Largest recorded nest was 9 feet wide and weighed more than two tons
+• The largest recorded nest was nine feet wide and weighed more than two tons.

 Blue and Gold Macaw